bactopia/bactopia.github.io/docs/troubleshooting.md

+---
+title: Bactopia - Troubleshooting
+description: |
+    Common issues and solutions users might run into while using Bactopia.
+---
 # Troubleshooting Bactopia
 It was bound to happen, an error has occurred or a bug has shown itself.
 Now let's see if we can fix it!